“Ask the right questions, and the answers will always reveal themselves.” – Oprah Winfrey

 Since starting Kids FC in 2007, we’ve seen many players come back and coach in our program.
 In 2019, we had six coaches who’ve previously been players in our program.
 Some of the coaches have been at the club since they were 4 years of age and now share all that experience with other young players.
 I think this is very unique to our club.

-Our sessions are designed to develop the fundamental elements of the game that’s appropriate to the age of the child.
+Our sessions are designed to develop the fundamental elements of the game that is appropriate to the age and competence of the child.

 For example… our youngest players focus on improving their movement skills and playing pathway soccer games.
 Our older children are taught tactical concepts and how to play the game more effectively as a team.